-Furthermore, the goal of the sustainable investments is to contribute to an environmental or social objective through fixed income investments in sustainable bonds, sustainability-linked bonds or in bonds issued by companies whose economic activities contribute to an environmental or social objective or in companies whose activities are aligned with the EU Taxonomy.

-The environmental objectives and the social objectives are defined on the basis of the Sustainable Development Goals in Agenda 2030.
+The goal of the sustainable investments was to make a positive contribution to an environmental or social objective through investing in sustainable bonds, sustainability-linked bonds or in bonds issued by companies whose economic activities contribute to an environmental or social objective, or alternatively companies whose activities are aligned with the EU Taxonomy.
+The environmental objectives and the social objectives are defined on the basis of the Sustainable Development Goals of the 2030 Agenda.

-The goals in which the fund contributed to by the end of the reference period are listed above.
-The contribution to the environmental objectives defined in the EU Taxonomy have been measured by the companies' estimated alignment with the taxonomy in terms of revenue.
-In regard to the other environmental and social objectives, the contribution to these goals has been measured partly by examining whether the investment is classified as a sustainable bond, for example a green or social bond, partly by whether it is a sustainability-linked bond where the financial and/or structural characteristics of the fixed income instrument are linked to predetermined sustainability goals, as well as whether the company or the issuer has revenue from products and services that, according to the fund company's assessment, can be considered to contribute to the Sustainable Development Goals in Agenda 2030.
-To qualify as a sustainable investment, the company must have an estimated minimum of 20% of taxonomy-aligned revenue, or alternatively a minimum of 25% of the company's revenue from products and services must contribute to the Sustainable Development Goals in Agenda 2030.
+The goals the fund contributed to by the end of the reference period are listed above.
+The contribution to the environmental objectives defined in the EU Taxonomy have been measured through the companies' estimated alignment with the taxonomy in terms of revenue.
+In regards to the other environmental and social objectives, the contribution to these goals has been measured through examining if the investment is classified as a sustainable bond, for example a green or social bond, both if it is a sustainability-linked bond where the financial and/or structural characteristics of the fixed income instrument are linked to predetermined sustainability goals, and if the issuer of the instrument has a revenue from products and services that, according to the fund company's assessment, can be considered to contribute to the Sustainable Development Goals of the 2030 Agenda.
+Qualifying as a sustainable investment requires an estimated 20% taxonomy aligned revenue, or a 25% revenue from products and services that contribute to the Sustainable Development Goals of the 2030 Agenda.
 In certain cases, the assessment of the company's contribution to environmental or social objectives is based on different criteria than a minimum level of revenue, such as capital expenditure or operational expenditure (CAPEX/OPEX).